-Heavy snows and record cold temperatures send most facility managers indoors where the focus is on maintaining a comfortable interior climate.
+Heavy snows, record cold temperatures, and other winter effects send most facility managers indoors to focus on maintaining a comfortable interior climate.
 You probably have no intention of going up on the roof while your community is locked in winter’s icy grip.
 Snow, ice and thermal shock, however, aren’t taking a break.
 Commercial buildings with flat roofs are at increased risk because of their wide spans and their low-slopes that don’t permit snow to slide off with ease.
 Access might be limited now, but winter is not the time to forget about your facility’s roof.

 The Freeze/Thaw Cycle